rggdmonk/hadal/README.md

 ## Documentation

-The documentation is available at
+The documentation is available [here](https://pavelstepachev.xyz/hadal/).